IsmaelMasharo/stack-overflow-survey-analysis/README.md

 # Stack Overflow Survey Analysis

-Wrangling *StackOverflow Survey Results* over from 2011 till 2020.
+Wrangling *Stack Overflow Survey Results* from 2011 till 2020.
 I published a post related to this analaysis on Medium and you can find it [here](https://medium.com/@ismaelmasharo/10-years-of-stack-overflow-surveys-c8ff3f662b2f).

 ### Datasets
 - No dataset is attached within this repo since the size of the overall datasets exceeds github maximum repo size policies.